South African elephant conservation: Two volunteers in Southern Africa's savannah

 What distinguishes Natucate from others: We do not offer any projects in elephant sanctuaries that allow direct interaction with the animals – since many of these camps and parks turn out to be highly unethical, using harmful practices.
 We at Natucate want you to walk beside elephants – not to ride them.

 Volunteer work with elephants – a unique hands-on experience abroad and a valuable contribution to wildlife conservation.
 You would like to help elephants in Africa and Asia, learn about conservation strategies for the impressive animals and immerse yourself into pristine landscapes and a new culture?
 Then contact our team at Natucate.
-We answer all of your questions and provide you with useful information regarding how and where to volunteer with elephants, requirements as a project participant and what to expect on site as an elephant volunteer in Africa or Asia.
+We answer all of your questions and provide you with useful information regarding how and where to volunteer with elephants, requirements as a project participant and what to expect on site as an elephant volunteer in Africa.

 #